Lid Won’t Lock — Lid Switch Assembly Replacement on GE GTW720BSNWS

 Step 11: Run a Test Cycle

-Close the lid fully on the GE GTW720BSNWS and press the power button or start button.
+Close the lid completely on the GE GTW720BSNWS and press the power button or start button.
 The display should light up and respond to your input.
-Select a short wash cycle (such as Quick Wash or Delicates) and press the start button.
+Select a short wash cycle (like Quick Wash or Delicates) and press start.
 The washer should begin to fill with water, and you should hear the lid lock engage (a soft click or hum from the switch area).
-Allow the cycle to run for 2-3 minutes, then observe the lid.
-It should not unlock until the cycle completes or you press the stop/pause button.
+Let the cycle run for 2-3 minutes, then keep an eye on the lid.
+It should remain locked until the cycle completes or you hit the stop/pause button.

 Step 12: Verify the Lock Remains Engaged and Check for Leaks

-Once the test cycle is complete, open the lid normally.
+After the test cycle is complete, open the lid normally.
 Check beneath the lid and around the seal for any water leaks.
 Inspect the area where the new lid switch assembly is mounted (top-left or top-right corner beneath the lid frame) for any drips or moisture accumulation.
-If everything is dry and the lid latches and unlocks smoothly, the repair is successful.
-If error codes reappear or the lid does not lock, refer to the troubleshooting section below.
+If everything is dry and the lid latches and unlocks smoothly, the repair is a success.
+If error codes reappear or the lid doesn’t lock, return to the troubleshooting section below.

 Troubleshooting